gvwilson/sensibleadventures/misc/bear-02.md

 of their little patch of mud.

 The river rose a thumb's width at a time.
-A ragged shark's fin half as tall as Prince Lormay circled the island a few times, then headed downstream in search of more accessible prey.
+A ragged shark's fin half as tall as Prince Thokmay circled the island a few times, then headed downstream in search of more accessible prey.
 Something else sparkled across the dark Blightwater like a rainshower, and a few moments later the prince thought he saw huge clawed footprints appear and disappear